 3. Empower autonomy

-All employees work differently, and organizations considering the hybrid working model will need to give their employees the freedom to decide how, when and where they can work most productively and thrive as individuals.
+All employees work differently, and organisations considering the hybrid working model will need to give their employees the freedom to decide how, when and where they can work most productively and thrive as individuals.

 “Some employees may be sharing space with partners or balancing childcare,” Rick points out.
 “Others may be more productive working remotely.
 As we step into the future of work, it’s about giving your employees the freedom to balance those things and make work work for them.”